Evangelion: 1.0 You Are (Not) Alone: Home-video release

 Evangelion: 1.01, the first home video edition of the film, was released on DVD by King Records on April 25, 2008.
 To improve the visual experience of the film, Anno made 266 changes to the video and audio of Evangelion: 1.0, none of which substantially altered the plot of the feature film.
 The staff used an HD telecine system made from a new print of the film's 35mm print and, under the director's supervision, the music and images for Evangelion: 1.01 were recalibrated.
 This home video edition was released in a special limited run of three hundred thousand copies, with a bonus disc containing Explanation of Evangelion: 1.01, a subtitled version of the film with technical information, information about the characters, and a promotional video of Operation Yashima set to the track "Angel of Doom".
 This video was later released on King Records' YouTube channel.
 The edition also included a reel containing five random stills from the feature film, extra content, and promotional videos.
 A standard edition of Evangelion: 1.01 was released on DVD on May 21, 2008.

 When the final release date of Evangelion: 2.0 was officially announced on February 20, 2009, King Records announced a new version of Evangelion: 1.0 for the home video market, Evangelion: 1.11.
 This new version was released on May 27, 2009, in Blu-ray and DVD formats.
 The Blu-ray featured Super Bit Mapping for Video (SBMV), a new mixing system developed for Sony.
-Evangelion: 1.11 is 101 minutes long, three minutes longer than the Evangelion: 1.01.
+Evangelion: 1.11 is 101 minutes long, three minutes longer than Evangelion: 1.01.
 The bonus video Rebuild of Evangelion: 1.01, which was already present in the special edition of Evangelion: 1.01, as well as unreleased footage from Evangelion: 2.0, was included in both the DVD and Blu-Ray editions.